thsa/datawarrior/plugin_interface_2.3/readme.txt

 ---------

 If your created plugins gain in complexity, you may want to more efficiently debug them than just adding System.out.println() statements into the source code.
-You may use the debuger of your development environment, e.g. IntelliJ or Eclipse, to set break points, single step through the code, watch variables, etc.
+You may use the debugger of your development environment, e.g. IntelliJ or Eclipse, to set break points, single step through the code, watch variables, etc.
 For that to work, however, you need to do some extra work:

 - Download the DataWarrior source code from github.com and create a runnable project within your IDE.
-- Add your plugin's source code directory to the DataWarrior's project source code.
-Exclude the org/openmolecules/datawarrior/plugin directory, because the DataWarrior source code contains these interfaces.
+- Add your plugin's 'src' directory to the DataWarrior's project source code.

-- When DataWarrior is now launched by the IDE, it will find, load and instantiate the PluginStarter class from the source code rather than from a plugin jar file making your source code availabe for full debugging.
+When DataWarrior is now launched by the IDE, it will find, load and instantiate the PluginStarter class from the source code rather than from a plugin jar file making your source code availabe for full debugging.